Board-level technology leadership · Production AI

 What You Actually Get

 The distinction that matters is accountability.
 A consultant is paid for their opinion.
 A fractional CTO is accountable for outcomes — staying long enough to see decisions play out, adjust course when reality diverges, and build the internal capability the team needs to eventually operate without them.
 The best fractional CTOs think of themselves as temporary.
+The difference here is that the strategy comes from someone who can also open the editor and ship the thing.

 Architecture and Technical Strategy